MohneeshVaidya/FrontEndProjects/README.md

 # JavaScriptProjects

-  Hey everyone this repository contains only front-end projects.
+  Hey everyone this repository contains front-end projects only.
 Which are built using JavaSctipt (and its frameworks), HTML and CSS